 The “best” curriculum depends on your child and their individual style of learning, your budget, and the unique characteristics and circumstances of your family.
 There is no single right or best curriculum.

-There are several resources including, but not limited to, 100 Top Picks for Homeschooling Curriculum by Cathy Duffy, The Big Book of Learning Styles by Carol Barnier, and The Way They Learn by Cynthia Ulrich Tobias.
+There are several resources including, but not limited to, 102 Top Picks for Homeschool Curriculum by Cathy Duffy, The Big Book of Learning Styles by Carol Barnier, and The Way They Learn by Cynthia Ulrich Tobias.
 Contact the HOME Office for more information on obtaining these titles.
-Also, read Unlocking Your Child's Learning Strengths.
+Also, read Learning Styles.

 The notice of intent states that you must cover English, language arts, math, science, social studies, physical education, health education, library skills, fine arts, and in at least one grade from 6 to 12 Maine Studies, and at one grade level from 7 to 12 the student will demonstrate proficiency in use of computers.
 However, there are no specific curriculum standards or requirements for Maine homeschoolers.
-What you choose to use and how you choose to teach these subjects is up to you as the parent.
+What you choose to use, and how you choose to teach these subjects, is completely up to you.

-14. How many hours a day are required?
+17. How many days, and hours a day, are required?